 Small wonder then that advertising is often snubbed/ignored/rebuffed/ridiculed.

 Well, nobody wants to put up with guff, do they?

 Proof of that is ad blocker usage; it surged 30% in 2016 alone.

-To get through to people wouldn’t it be an idea to view technology as just one part of the process.
+Wouldn’t it be an idea to view technology as just one part of the process?

-Let’s stop taking advice from tech boffins who wouldn’t know the difference between drab, wearily familiar ad speak and a teacup.
+Why not stop taking advice from tech companies who wouldn’t know the difference between drab, wearily familiar ad speak and a teacup.